 family office structure

 Family offices focus on few clients and rely on good relationships with family members for income.
 As a result, they are incentivised to deliver high-quality service and support.
 Many financial advisory firms provide advisors a stable salary and a commission, which can mean the interest to serve isn’t quite at the same level.

-Where financial advisory firms often experience high-turnover, family offices are built around the idea of long-lasting relationships.
-This personal touch creates the much-needed trust for ultra wealth families – where the family office advisors are in some ways seen as extensions of the family.
+Where financial advisory firms often experience high turnover, family offices are built around the idea of long-lasting relationships.
+This personal touch creates the much-needed trust for ultra-wealthy families – where the family office advisors are in some ways seen as extensions of the family.
 This trust is crucial with advisors gaining deep insight into the business and finance operations and as a result, being able to provide more strategic guidance.

 What services do family offices provide?

-Family offices often provide a comprehensive list of services across financial management, strategic planning, administrative support, and advisory services.
-Each of these domains is crucial to establishing a well-oiled machine.
+Family offices often provide a comprehensive list of services across financial management, strategic planning, administrative support, and other services.
+Each of these domains is crucial to establishing a well-functioning family office.

+family office structure